Mastering the Route

 to Disaggregation

-Leading in the development of open, disaggregated, virtualised and cloud native solutions, moving towards agentic Al-based operating models
+Leading in the development of open, disaggregated, virtualised and cloud native solutions, moving towards agentic AI-based operating models

-“NGMN’s Route to Disaggregation defines how the mobile industry can move toward open, modular and interoperable network architectures in a controlled and commercially viable way.
+“NGMN’s Route to Disaggregation defines how the mobile industry can move toward open, modular and interoperable network architectures in a controlled and sustainable way.
 By aligning operators and the wider ecosystem, the programme provides a clear roadmap for introducing disaggregated networks while preserving performance, security and operational stability.”

 Johann Reindl